Tips for Healthy Eyes

 Smoking is bad for your eyes and the rest of your body.
 Smoking increases the risk of developing age-related eye diseases such as macular degeneration and cataract, and can damage the optic nerve.
 For free help to quit smoking, visit Smokefree.gov or call 1-800-QUIT NOW (1-800-784-8669).

 Know Your Family Health History

 Talk to your family about their eye health history.
 It's important to know if anyone has been diagnosed with a disease or condition since many are inherited.
-This will help you determine if you are at higher risk for developing an eye disease or condition.
+For example, family history is a strong risk factor for both age-related macular degeneration (AMD) and glaucoma.
+These 2 diseases become much more common as we age.
+Talking with your family will help you determine if you are at higher risk for developing an eye disease or condition.

 Know Your Risk Factors

 As you get older, you are at higher risk of developing age-related eye diseases and conditions.
 These include age-related macular degeneration, cataract, diabetic eye disease, and glaucoma.
 Knowing your risk factors is important because you may be able to lower your risk by changing some behaviors.

 Keep Your Hands and Contact Lenses Clean

 To avoid the risk of infection, always wash your hands thoroughly before putting in or taking out your contact lenses.
 Make sure to disinfect them as instructed and replace them as appropriate.

 Give Your Eyes a Rest